 - Learn the conclusions you came up with and you believed to be true.
 Example: “I was too emotional.”
 Or, “There is something wrong with me.”

 - Use the Movie Technique.
 Replay in your head the events related to that list, reasons, and conclusions.
 Tap on the points as you recall them and keep tapping.

 And there you have it, my friend.
 But know that we have barely scratched the surface.

 Having firsthand experience, I cannot express enough how grateful I am for having found EFT when I needed it the most.
 My gratitude overflows that it brings me to tears even now as I write this.

+I sincerely hope that this finds you, too.
 I’d love to hear your story of healing and transformation.